☠️ Drink or Die ☠️

 Nature: the corrective element

 🌿 Nature is the only tool to reduce your Delta.
 Each point of Nature reduces your Delta by 1.
-However, Nature also subtracts from your raw score — each point of Nature costs 1 raw point.
+Nature is worth 0 raw points — it doesn't add to your score, but it doesn't subtract from it either.
+Its only purpose is to correct imbalance.

 Nature correction